 From the wonders of Egypt to the modern day the museum is a treasure trove of sights.
 Located within the University Circle Collection of Museums The Cleveland Museum of Art is a must see for anyone with a day to fill in the Sixth City.

 Quick tips: 1.
 The Thinker is missing pieces.
-The story is worth finding.
+The story is of why worth finding.
 2. Parking in the garage is pricey but other spots can be found.
 3. Some galleries open to the outside.
 The light difference can be quite drastic.